Distorted quarkonia and spin alignment: Quarkonium distortion and spin states mixing

 The quarkonium Hamiltonian in background magnetic field can be expressed as \cite{Alford:2013jva}

 where $\br$, $\bK$ and $\bmu$ are the relative coordinate, pseudomomentum and magnetic moment of the quarkonium. $\bK$ is conserved in the presence of Lorentz force and is related to the kinetic momentum $\bP$ by the operator relation $\bP=\bK-q\bB\times\br$.
 The first three terms correspond to quarkonium in the absence of magnetic field.
 The middle two terms are due to center of mass motion.
 The last two terms correspond to diamagnetic and Zeeman interactions respectively.
 We shall treat the last four terms as perturbations, which modify either spatial wave function or spin density matrix.
-We first note that while classically $\bP$ is not conserved, $\<\bP\>=0$ in rest frame of quarkonium.
-This can be seen with the natural choice $\bK=0$, which leads to a potential invariant under $\br\to-\br$.
-It follows from symmetry that $\<\bP\>=\bK=0$ \footnote{Explicit confirmation of the choice can be found for the harmonic oscillator potential in \cite{Alford:2013jva}}.
+In quarkonium rest frame, we can simply take $\bK=0$, which leads to a potential invariant under $\br\to-\br$.
+It follows from symmetry that $\<\bP\>=\bK-q\bB\times\<\br\>=0$ \footnote{Explicit confirmation of the choice can be found for the harmonic oscillator potential in \cite{Alford:2013jva}}.

 Now we give a quantitative discussion on the effect of the remaining perturbations.
+We will first determine the photon self-energy $\P^{ij}$, and then apply \eqref{angular} to obtain the spin alignment.
 We start with the distortion effect from the diamagnetic interaction.
-With application to spin alignment of quarkonium in heavy ion collisions in mind, we point the magnetic field along $\hat{z}$.
-In this case, the diamagnetic interaction reads $\D H=\frac{q^2}{4m_Q}B^2r^2\sin^2\th$.
-The first order perturbation leads to the selection rules $\D l=0,2$ and $\D m=0$ for the eigenstates $|nlm\>$ of the unperturbed Hamiltonian, with $n$ and $l,m$ being principle quantum number and angular momentum quantum numbers.
+Note that $\P^{ij}$ in \eqref{Pi_TL} is covariant and independent of the quantization axis.
+Thus we can point the magnetic field along $\hat{z}$ temporarily for the determination of $\P^{ij}$.
+In this case, the diamagnetic interaction reads $\D H=\frac{q^2}{4m}B^2r^2\sin^2\th$.
+The first order perturbation leads to the selection rules $\D l=0,2$ and $\D m=0$ for the eigenstates $|nlm\>$ of the unperturbed Hamiltonian, with $n$ and $l,m$ being principle and angular momentum quantum numbers respectively.
 The perturbation gives rise to D-wave and S-wave corrections to the unperturbed state as

 where $E_{n20}$ and $E_{100}$ are energies of $|n20\>$ and $|100\>$ respectively.
 Since the correction enters the wave function, we may simply use the unperturbed spin density matrix $\r_{AB}=\frac{1}{3}\d_{AB}$.
 Using $\d_{AB}n_A^{*k}n_B^l=\d^{kl}$, we have from \eqref{Pi_rep}